sapcc/limes/docs/users/api-spec-resources.md

 ### POST /v1/domains/:domain\_id/projects/:project\_id/commitments/:id/renew

 Renews an active commitment within the given project.
-The newly created commitment will have its `confirm_by` date set to the `expires_by` time of the existing commitment.
+The newly created commitment will have its `confirm_by` date set to the `expires_at` time of the existing commitment.
 Commitments can only be renewed if they are not yet expired, but will expire in less than 90 days.
 Requires a project-admin token.

 Returns 202 (Accepted) on success, and returns the renewed commitment as a JSON document with the same form as on `POST .../commitments/new`.